Blues manager Garry Monk admits that tomorrow’s clash against Burton Albion at St. Andrew’s is the ‘biggest game of the season’.

 Monk continued: “I trust the players because in all the game they’ve been ready from the very start of games but there’s no underestimating what we’re facing.
 Burton are fighting for their lives and no one is going to come and roll over for us”.

-A victory for Burton on Easter Monday last year bought the curtain down on Gianfranco Zola’s reign with the Italian resigning immediately after defeat.
+A victory for Burton on Easter Monday last year brought the curtain down on Gianfranco Zola’s reign with the Italian resigning immediately after defeat.